anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 #### 5.1 Load Model

-Firstly, we need to load the model that I have trained before this workshop with the codes above.
+Firstly, we need to load the model that I have trained before this workshop on the 4000 images with the codes above.
 All we need to do is to specify the location of the model in the ```load_model``` function.
 ```python
 # TASK 5.1: Load trained model
 from keras.models import load_model